Aliases for EPHB2 Gene

 GeneCards Summary for EPHB2 Gene

 EPHB2 (EPH Receptor B2) is a Protein Coding gene.
-Diseases associated with EPHB2 include prostate cancer/brain cancer susceptibility, somatic and prostate cancer.
-Among its related pathways are GPCR Pathway and L1CAM interactions.
-GO annotations related to this gene include receptor binding and transmembrane-ephrin receptor activity.
-An important paralog of this gene is EPHB3.
+Diseases associated with EPHB2 include Bleeding Disorder, Platelet-Type, 22 and Prostate Cancer/Brain Cancer Susceptibility.
+Among its related pathways are Nanog in Mammalian ESC Pluripotency and EphB-EphrinB Signaling.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
+An important paralog of this gene is EPHB1.